7digital/readme-template/README.md

 ## General Operation
 - Operating considerations pertaining to how the app/project/tool runs in production
 - Related applications / dependencies

+One example is the [General Operation section on the Solr indexers](https://github.com/7digital/solr-indexer-console#general-operation).

 ## Deployments
 - Where is it deployed?